-The Audit Committee does not include any non-executive Directors nor a majority of independent Directors.
+The Audit Committee does not include any non executive Directors or a majority of independent Directors.
 The Committee is chaired by a qualified accountant and the other members have extensive experience in senior management positions within the industry.

-Make timely and balanced disclosure
+Principle 5 : Make timely and balanced disclosure